 Commonly Encountered Habitat for Surfclams: Atlantic Surfclams are found in continental shelf waters from Cape Hatteras, North Carolina, north to the Gulf of St. Lawrence/Newfoundland in depths of 10-40 meters.
 At the depths where Surfclams are fished, dynamic current conditions often prevail, and seafloor sediments are regularly disturbed and re-suspended by storms and by strong bottom currents.
-Surfclams are often found in well-sorted, medium sand, but they may also occur in fine and silty, fine sand, as well as in more complex habitats.
-Surfclams are harvested off the New Jersey and Long Island coasts where the bottom is a sandy substrate, but more recently, vessels are harvesting in areas such as Georges Bank, Nantucket Shoals, and other areas comprised of more mixed substrates and complex habitats (J. Coakley, pers. comm., 2021).
-Because they are found in shallower water where tidal and wave perturbations can be stronger, Surfclams can be encountered in areas with rockier substrate and higher energy environments than Ocean Quahogs, which are found in more offshore waters.
-This is evident in the observer data analyzed for this assessment; over the three-year period of observer coverage, 285,440 lbs of rock debris were reported in observed Surfclam trips (note this represents 0.5 - 2% of the catch), compared with 11,878 lbs of rock debris in Ocean Quahog trips.
+Surfclams are harvested primarily in a small area off the New Jersey and Long Island coasts where the bottom is a sandy substrate.
+The greatest concentrations of Surfclams are usually found in well-sorted, medium sand, but they may also occur in fine and silty fine sand.
+Because they are found in shallower water where tidal and wave perturbations can be stronger, Surfclams can be encountered in areas with rockier substrate than Ocean Quahogs, which are found in more offshore waters.
+For example, over the three-year period of observer coverage, 285,440 lbs of rock debris were reported in observed Surfclam trips (note this represents only 0.5 - 2% of the actual catch), compared with 11,878 lbs of rock debris in Ocean Quahog trips.